• | 9:00 am

 Modular construction uses more engineers than architects, says Alassafi.
 He adds, “However exaggerated this may sound, I would say this is the first challenge.”

-Engineers in modular building are adept at cutting corners to save time and money from the industry’s processes while fulfilling the intended purpose.
-This has made the industry prove its selling point, while aesthetics has not received the same level of importance.
+Engineers in modular buildings are adept at cutting corners to save time and money while fulfilling the intended purpose.
+However, aesthetics has not received the same level of importance.